 Data Protection Notice for WP Activities

-This privacy notice explains how Queen Mary University of London collects and uses personal data of people who attend events run by our Widening Participation team.
+This privacy notice explains how Queen Mary University of London collects and uses personal data of people who attend events delivered for the purpose of Widening Participation.
 It is in addition to Queen Mary University of London’s Data Protection Policy.

 Why are you asking me for this?
 Collecting this information helps us to evaluate how good our activities are and see what impact, if any, we are having on helping students to access higher education.
 The lawful basis for processing your data used by Queen Mary University of London is consent.
 There are three main reasons why we collect your data: